Egypt hopes to attract $10-12 billion at investment summit in March

 Ahwany brushed aside concerns about security, saying Egypt's military campaign against Islamist militants in restive northern Sinai was far from the conference site on the southern tip of the peninsula.

-"We cannot say that unless you have 100 percent security you will not be able to organise a conference," she said.
+"We cannot say that unless you have 100 percent security you will not be able to organize a conference," she said.

 President Abdel Fattah al-Sisi told visiting U.S. businessmen last week that Egypt would hold parliamentary elections before the conference, trying to reassure them that a delayed poll would not be put off indefinitely amid a crackdown on political dissent.